intel/llvm/sycl/doc/design/VirtualFunctions.md

 emptied.

-Dependencies between device images are recorded in properties based on `calls_indirectly` and `indirectly_callable` properties.
+Dependencies between device images are recorded in properties based on `assume_indirect_calls_to` and `indirectly_callable_in` properties.
 They are used later by runtime to link them together.
 Device images which depend on optional kernel features are linked only if those features are supported by a target device and dummy versions of those device images are used otherwise.

 This way we can emit single unified version of LLVM IR where vtables reference all device virtual functions, but their definitions are outlined and linked